Do air purifiers help to get rid of dust? Appliance experts settle the debate

 ‘Ensure that you are using the correct sort of filter for your air purifier.
 Various filters are designed to trap different types of particles and for different machines, making research essential.’

-2. Run the air purifier constantly on a high speed
+2. Run the air purifier on a high speed

-Running an air purifier 24/7 is not the best way to save money at home, but it is required if you are wanting to keep dust in the air at bay, says Nick Kornblith, senior product manager for Alen, leaders in HEPA purification, as particulate levels return quickly if the purifier is turned off.
+Running an air purifier 24/7 is not the best way to save money at home, but it can help if you are wanting to keep dust in the air at bay, says Nick Kornblith, senior product manager for Alen, leaders in HEPA purification, as particulate levels return quickly if the purifier is turned off.

 ‘It is also a good idea to run your purifier on the highest speed that is comfortable,’ Nick continues.
 ‘Since many purifiers are designed to emit lower levels of noise in a more pleasing sound frequency (pink noise) they often can be tolerated at higher speeds.’